Delhi Queer Pride Parade

-Delhi Queer Pride Parade is organised by members of the Delhi Queer Pride Committee every last Sunday of November since 2008.
-The queer pride parade is a yearly festival to honour and celebrate lesbian, gay, bisexual and transgender people (the whole queer community), and their supporters.
-The parade usually runs from Barakhamba Road to Tolstoy Marg to Jantar Mantar.
+Delhi Queer Pride Parade is an annual pride parade in Delhi, India.
+First held in 2008, it is organised by members of the Delhi Queer Pride Committee and has generally been held the last Sunday of November.
+The parade usually runs from Barakhamba Road through Tolstoy Marg to Jantar Mantar.

 Since its inception in 2008, where some hundreds gathered in central Delhi to celebrate the first public Pride parade, the community-funded march has grown to become a strong movement that primarily addressed Section 377 of the Indian Penal Code, which has since been repealed.

 The Delhi Queer Pride has maintained independent operations and have chosen to rely on community funding and rejecting any kind of corporate sponsorship, with the aim to focus this unique collective on equal rights, privacy and freedom.
 The organisation also supports dalit rights, disability rights and the feminist movements.